Relay-Based Coordination for Energy-Efficient Multi-Robot Pickup and Delivery: Related Work

-Voronoi partitioning has long served as a fundamental tool in multi-robot coordination, enabling a variety of distributed behaviors.
-Prior work has leveraged Voronoi diagrams for adaptive sampling~\cite{kemna2017multi}, hazard localization~\cite{srivastava2022distributed}, GPS-denied navigation and coverage~\cite{munir2024anchor}, and collision-aware exploration in unknown spaces~\cite{hu2020voronoi}.
-Extensions of the classical formulation have supported tasks such as coverage with connectivity guarantees~\cite{luo2019voronoi}, agricultural allocation in orchards~\cite{kim2020voronoi}, path-priority planning~\cite{huang2021path}, and decomposition of non-convex domains~\cite{lee2024adaptive, nair2020gm}.
-Other adaptations address sensing limitations~\cite{guruprasad2012distributed}, cooperative target tracking~\cite{dames2020distributed}, and dynamic environments with drift-based costs~\cite{bakolas2010zermelo}.
-Most recently, Voronoi relays have been explored in the context of single-package delivery with a focus on LLM integration and system robustness~\cite{srivastava2025deliver}.
-Collectively, these studies demonstrate the versatility of Voronoi methods for scalable and decentralized control across diverse application domains.
-Yet, despite their widespread use, Voronoi-based strategies have not been explored for cooperative multi-agent pickup and delivery, leaving an open opportunity that this work addresses.
+Multi-Agent Path Finding (MAPF) and Multi-Agent Pickup and Delivery (MAPD) address collision-free coordination, task assignment, and execution for robot teams with evolving task sets~\cite{sharon2015conflict,sharon2013increasing,surynek2016efficient,yu2013multi,gao2024review,salzman2020research,liu2019task,ma2017lifelong}.
+Rolling-horizon methods further improve responsiveness in dynamic environments~\cite{song2016rolling,wang2015rolling}.
+However, these formulations primarily optimize who moves where and when under direct transport assumptions, rather than designing a shared relay backbone that structures package flow through the environment.

+Steiner trees provide a natural framework for connecting required terminals through optional intermediate nodes at low cost~\cite{hwang1992steiner}.
+Figure~\ref{fig:steiner-vs-mst} illustrates how introducing a Steiner point can shorten the connecting network relative to a minimum spanning tree.
+This perspective is well matched to relay selection, where the source and goals act as terminals and candidate relay locations act as Steiner nodes.
+Separately, Voronoi partitioning has long been used in multi-robot systems for adaptive sampling, coverage, exploration, target tracking, and workspace decomposition~\cite{kemna2017multi,srivastava2022distributed,munir2024anchor,hu2020voronoi,luo2019voronoi,kim2020voronoi,huang2021path,lee2024adaptive,nair2020gm,guruprasad2012distributed,dames2020distributed,bakolas2010zermelo}.
+Most closely related, Voronoi relays have recently been explored for single-package delivery with an emphasis on language-guided coordination and robustness~\cite{srivastava2025deliver}.
+However, prior work has not combined Voronoi-derived relay interfaces with Steiner-style network design to construct sparse relay trunks for cooperative multi-robot package delivery under capacity and service-time constraints.

-Energy has emerged as a key operational constraint in persistent logistics.
-Recent MAPD work studies anytime task allocation under battery limits and charge rates, demonstrating strong makespan benefits and trade-offs between charge speed and fleet size \cite{fumiya2024anytime}.
-Our focus is complementary: because ground-robot propulsion dominates power budgets, we target \emph{fleet travel distance} as an energy proxy and show that concentrating flow through relay trunks yields systematic distance (and thus energy) reductions under capacity limits and service times.
+Energy has also emerged as a central concern in persistent logistics.
+Recent MAPD work has considered battery-aware task allocation and charging trade-offs~\cite{fumiya2024anytime}.
+Our focus is complementary: because propulsion dominates the energy budget of ground robots, we target total fleet travel distance as an energy proxy and study how relay-based transport backbones reduce redundant motion under capacity constraints and non-zero service times.